Lemick/json-generation/README.md

 # Json-Generator

-A little Spring-Boot server I developed for generating thousands of JSON documents easily with a template language.
+A little Spring-boot server I developed to easily generate thousands of JSON documents with a template language.
 Many of good projects already exist, but I want to improve mine with the features I want.
-A deployed version can be found here: https://json-gen.netlify.app (the first API call can be slow because of heroku)
+A deployed version can be found here: https://json-gen.netlify.app (the first API call can take ~20 seconds because of heroku awakening)

 # Features
-- JSON Generation with a templating language
+- JSON generation with a templating language
-- JS Support in templating (very slow for the moment because interpreted server-side)
+- JS support in templates (very slow for the moment because interpreted server-side)
-- API Endpoint for sending results to an ElasticSearch DB
+- API endpoint for sending results to an ElasticSearch DB

 # Examples
-##### A simple case with all functions
+##### A simple case with all the functions

 Request
 ```/generate?size=1```